Most Popular Lakes in the Brainerd to Walker areas

 Gull Lake Chain of Lakes:

 Gull Lake is located in Cass County and Crow Wing County in Minnesota.
 It is one of the largest lakes in the Brainerd Minnesota area and also one of the most popular.
 Of the seven Gull Lakes in Minnesota, this Gull Lake is the largest in area and shoreline.
 Gull Lake is the result of the Gull Lake Dam about a half mile down Gull River from the lake's outlet.
 The dam began service in 1912 and has maintained the lakes water levels at a fairly constant level.
 At 9,947 acres, Gull Lake is the largest lake with in the immediate Brainerd area.
 The Gull Lake's maximum depth is 80 feet and is 15 miles long and 2 miles wide, with a median depth of 30 feet.
 Anglers are attracted to the stocked walleye population in Gull Lake.
 Since 2003, at least 2,825,000 Walleye fry were stocked into Gull Lake by the Minnesota DNR.
-The Gull Chain of Lakes, for which Gull Lake is the namesake and largest member, is a collection of eight connected lakes and two bays: Gull Lake, Upper Gull Lake, Nisswa Lake, Roy Lake, Margaret Lake, Spider Lake, Thor Lake, Love Lake, Round Lake, Bass Lake, Steamboat Bay and Wilson's Bay.
-The chain collective covers 13,000 acres and its shores host over 2,500 homes.
+Gull Lake Chain Fishing includes Walleye, Northern Pike and Bluegill.
+Crappie, Largemouth and Rock Bass also caught.
+The Gull Chain of Lakes, which Gull Lake is the largest member, is a collection of eight connected lakes and two bays: Gull Lake, Upper Gull Lake, Nisswa Lake, Roy Lake, Margaret Lake, Spider Lake, Thor Lake, Love Lake, Round Lake, Bass Lake, Steamboat Bay and Wilson's Bay.
+The chain covers 13,000 acres and its shores host over 2,500 homes.
 The chain spans across Cass County, MN and Crow Wing County, MN.
 Cities near Gull Lake are Brainerd, Baxter, East Gull Lake, Nisswa and Lake Shore.
 There are many resorts and restaurants on Gull Lake, including Cragun's, Madden's and Grand View Lodge.
+Public Boat Access Locations include: East shore off Co.
+Rd.
+115, another on the North end of Boomingout Bay near Upper Gull Lake, another off Co.
+Rd.
+70 near the dam, another on Northwest side of lake off Co.
+Rd.
+77.

 Round and North Long Lakes:

 Round Lake is about 8 miles north of Brainerd/Baxter just east of Highway 371.
 Round Lake is 1650 acres in size with a maximum depth of 51 feet.
-Round Lake connects to Gull Lake via a channel on the west side of the lake.
-Its shorelines are mostly sandy and Round Lake is known as a very good fishing lake.
+Round Lake is part of the Gull Lake Chain and connects to Gull Lake via a channel called Bishops Creek on the west side of the lake, thereby you can boat over to Gull Lake, Upper Gull Lake, Nisswa Lake, Roy Lake, Margaret Lake, Spider Lake, Thor Lake, Love Lake, Bass Lake, Steamboat Bay and Wilson's Bay and enjoy fishing or visiting some of the fine resorts and restaurants.
+Round Lake’s shorelines are mostly very sandy and is known as a very good fishing lake.

 North Long Lake is about 8 miles north of Brainerd just east of Highway 371 and lies south of Round Lake.
 North Long Lake is a large lake at 6144 acres with a maximum depth of 97 feet.
 North Long Lake also borders the city of Merrifield on its eastern side.
-Its shorelines are mostly sandy and shallow.
+North Long Lake is very long as its name implies with shorelines which are mostly very sandy and shallow.

 Edward Lake Area: